-The Vision of Justice & Hope (J&H) is to enable protection of human rights for the vulnerable, equip those responsible for upholding rights, and connect the community to bring change and be changed.
+The Vision of Justice & Hope (J&H) is to enable protection of human rights for the vulnerable, equip those responsible for upholding rights, and engage the community to bring change and be changed.

 Why We Help